 BitFlow releases the Cyton CXP4.
 The Cyton is a leap forward for many reasons.
 It’s a quad link CXP-6 frame grabber, representing the the highest input data rate of any frame grabber made by BitFlow.
-Acquisition and DMA are handled by a brand new, designed-from-scratch, StreamSync Engine.
-The StreamSync engine has been designed to take maximal use of the available PCIe DMA bandwidth, while also being incredibly flexible with regards to acquisition.
+Acquisition and DMA are handled by a brand new, design-from-scratch, StreamSync Engine.
+The StreamSync engine has been designed to take maximal use of the available PCIe DMA bandwidth, while being incredibly flexible with regards to acquisition.
 The power of the StreamSync engine will become more important as new cameras come out with complicated ROI capabilities.
 The Cyton has too many innovations to list here, but it go down as one of BitFlow biggest technology leaps.

 As a result of the much larger data rates of CoaXPress (up to 2.5 GB/S) BitFlow introduces support for NVIDIA’s GPU Direct for Video technology.

 BitFlow releases its first CoaXPress frame grabber, the Karbon-CXP.
-There are two models: the Karbon-CXP2 and Karbon-CXP4.
+There are two models, the Karbon-CXP2 and Karbon-CXP4.
 CoaXPress is just starting to take off, and many of the camera companies introduced CoaXPress cameras in 2012.
 BitFlow shows six different CXP cameras running in its booth at Vision 2012 Stuttgart.
 Though this was a big project, and well received by both the industry and customers, development never stops at BitFlow.
-The hardware engineers are busy working on the next generation CXP frame grabber, the Cyton, which will use BitFlow’s brand new PCIe Gen 2.0 interface.
+The hardware engineers are busy working the next generation CXP frame grabber, the Cyton, which will use BitFlow brand new PCIe Gen 2.0 interface.
 The Cyton has many new features designed especially for the machine vision market.

 BitFlow releases the Neon CLQ.
-While the Neon CLD was considered a breakthrough in terms of price/performance for multi-camera systems, the Neon CLQ pushes the envelope even further.
+Even the the Neon CLD was considered a breakthrough in terms of price/performance for multi-camera systems, the Neon CLQ pushes the envelope even further.
 The Neon-CLQ supports four base cameras in a single PCIe slot.
 Since it is based on its siblings, the Neon CLD and Neon CLB, there is very little risk and/or development time required to move to the four camera Neon.
 However, the cost per cameras is much lower than its siblings or anything else available on the market.

 BitFlow releases the Neon-CLD, shattering the price/performance barrier for acquisition from two Camera Link cameras in a single PC slot.
 The Neon CLD is based on BitFlow popular Neon-CLB single base CL frame grabber.
 However, the CLD supports two base CL cameras at their full data rate in a x4 PCIe slot.
 BitFlow has always opening up new territory of imaging applications by making new technology affordable.
 The Neon CLD pushes the envelope even further make drastically reducing the price of a two camera system.

 BitFlow releases the Karbon-CL.
 The Karbon-CL is the first quad Base Camera Link frame grabber.
-It can handle four base, two medium, or full (including the 10-tap CL variant).
+It can handle four base, two medium or full (including the 10-tap CL variant).
 The Karbon-CL is also the first member of the Karbon family of frame grabbers.
 This family offers an x8 PCI Express interface, capable of up to 2.0 GB/S. The platform is also the first to support BitFlow’s virtual frame grabber system.
-This system allows a tremendous amount of customization, as the platform can support an unlimited variety of virtual frame grabbers on the same hardware.
+This system allows a tremendous amount of customization as the platform can support and unlimited variety of virtual frame grabbers on the same hardware.
 The virtual frame grabber system opens the doors for OEMs that need highly specialize interfaces.

 BitFlow is the first frame grabber company to announce drivers for the 64-bit versions of Windows.
 With the advent of 64-bit addressing, image sizes and image sequence sizes can grow to unimaginable sizes.
 32-bit operating systems limited users to 4 GB of memory, with the actual image memory limit usually much less than 2 GB.
 With 64-bit drivers, these limitations are a thing of the past.

 BitFlow releases the R64e, the first (shipping) Camera Link interface on the PCI Express bus.
 The PCI Express is clearly the future peripheral interconnect standard for the PC.
 BitFlow provides a camera interface path to its customers with the R64e.
-Data rates jump to 500 MB/S and open up new opportunities for high speed machine vision.
+Data rates jump to 500 MB/S open up new opportunities for high speed machine vision.